Popping Boba Market Size and Share

 Popping Boba Market Analysis by Mordor Intelligence

-The Popping Boba Market size is estimated at USD 2.33 billion in 2025, and is expected to reach USD 4.02 billion by 2030, at a CAGR of 11.53% during the forecast period (2025-2030).
-This rapid expansion is propelled by rising social-media visibility, a sharp uptick in beverage customization, and continued roll-outs of bubble-tea chains across North America, Europe, and Latin America.
+The popping boba market size was USD 460.92 million in 2025 and is expected to reach USD 518.00 million in 2026 and USD 893.89 million by 2031, registering a CAGR of 11.53% between 2026 and 2031.
+This rapid expansion is propelled by rising social-media visibility, a sharp uptick in beverage customization, and continued roll-outs of bubble tea chains across North America, Europe, and Latin America.
 Intensifying demand for organic capsules, broader culinary applications in desserts and cocktails, and sustainable packaging breakthroughs are widening commercial opportunities for both large-scale producers and agile niche brands.
 At the same time, persistent input-cost volatility for sodium alginate and calcium chloride, coupled with tougher U.S. organic-certification rules, keeps supply-side risk at the forefront of boardroom agendas.
 The popping boba market now sits at the intersection of food science, experiential dining, and retail channel diversification, positioning it for double-digit annual gains over the next five years.

 Key Report Takeaways